baddoo/LANDO/README.md

 </p>
 <br/>

+The code allows you to generate all the data used in the paper.
+Alternatively, you can download the data directly [at this Dropbox link](https://www.dropbox.com/sh/ym5iypkjontzydy/AACnYWmXGoIZt7VXSl-DM0waa?dl=0).

 Here's a brief summary of the main codes.
 Further details can be found in the function files, or by calling, for example, "help trainLANDO".

 File | Description